Most Americans survive a first heart attack, but are at increased risk for another

 and triglyceride levels.
 LDL is one of the primary substances that causes heart attacks.

-oils.
-It's important to do this even when you eat out.
+important to do this even when you eat out.

 Control your cholesterol.
 Besides eating a heart-healthy diet, such as the DASH (Dietary Approaches to Stop